-- History and practice of Theravada Buddhism; discussion of Buddhism, Animism, Christianity and Islam in contemporary Thai society.
+- Explore the history and practice of Theravada Buddhism; discuss Buddhism, Animism, Christianity and Islam in contemporary Thai society.

 - Broad look at development issues, with focus on tourism impacts, in-depth look into the role of religion in Thai life, rural culture studies.